 - stand mixer with paddle and dough hook attachments

 - large bowl for rising the dough, lightly coated with cooking spray

-9 x 13-inch pan, lightly greased
+- 9 x 13-inch pan, lightly greased

 - 2 ¼ teaspoons instant yeast

 - 1 cup milk

 - ⅓ cup unsalted butter

 - ⅓ cup granulated sugar

 - ½ teaspoon salt

 - ¾ cup packed brown sugar

 - 2 teaspoons ground cinnamon

-1/2 cup raisins
+- ½ cup raisins

 - 4 teaspoons half & half

 CREAM CHEESE GLAZE

-- 3 ounce package cream cheese, softened
+- 3 ounce package cream cheese (softened)

-- 1 tablespoon unsalted butter, softened
+- 1 tablespoon unsalted butter (softened)

 - ½ teaspoon vanilla extract

-1- 1/2 cups sifted confectioners sugar
+- 1 ½ cups sifted confectioners sugar

 - 2 tablespoons milk

-1. Stir together 1-1/2 cups flour and yeast in in the bowl of the stand mixer.
+- Stir together 1-½ cups flour and yeast in in the bowl of the stand mixer.

-2. Heat milk, 1/3 cup butter, sugar and salt until warm and butter is almost melted.
+- Heat milk, ⅓ cup butter, sugar and salt until warm and butter is almost melted.
 Add to flour mixture and stir.
 Add the egg.
 Beat with mixer on low for 30 seconds, scraping bowl constantly.
 Beat on high for 3 minutes.

-3. Stir in 2 cups of flour.
+- Stir in 2 cups of flour.
 Attach the dough hook and mix on low speed for 3 to 5 minutes, until the dough is smooth and elastic and pulls away from the sides of the bowl and hangs onto the hook.
 Sprinkle in a little more flour as necessary, one tablespoon at a time, if the dough is sticking to the bowl.